Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: Appendix

 \section{Appendix}

 In the supplementary materials, we provide additional experiments.
 Section \ref{appendix:setup} details the additional implementation, training, and evaluation configurations.
-Appendix \ref{appendix:results} presents further qualitative results for \textit{nudity}, objects, explicit content, and artistic style.
-For all experiments, we used the NVIDIA RTX 4090 GPU.
+Appendix \ref{appendix:results} presents further qualitative results for \textit{nudity}, objects, explicit content, and artistic style. \rebutal{For all experiments, we used the NVIDIA RTX 4090 GPU (SD 1.4) and DGX H100 GPU (FLUX)}.
 The source code will be available on GitHub after review.

+\textbf{Social impact} Proposed task \setting{} is of significance in the process of genuinely unlearning sensitive, protected, or unlawful data.
+It serves as a key measure to maintain compliance, protect privacy, and ensure ethical data management.